DorianSafaa/Inventory-Control-Database-System/README.md

 > Select an option: 2
 Login: the user can log into the system using the data provided at registration time.

- > 1. email: linsi@yahoo.com
+ > 1. email: safaadorian@gmail.com
- > 2. password: 12345
+ > 2. password: 00000

- >  You are logged as Linsi!
+ >  You are logged as safaa!

  > User Menu
  > 1. Create Account